DLR-FT/SysMLv2LibrarySTPA/README.md

 ![Library Packages 1 to 3](Images/LibraryPackages1to3.svg)
 ![Library Packages 4 to 6](Images/LibraryPackages4to6.svg)

 # Usage

 The LibrarySTPA.sysml and ExampleSTPA.sysml files of the library can be used with any SysML v2 tool.
-The LibrarySTPA.ipynb file is recommended to be used in combination with the pilot-implementation for (Jupyter)[https://github.com/Systems-Modeling/SysML-v2-Release/tree/master/install/jupyter].
+The LibrarySTPA.ipynb file is recommended to be used in combination with the pilot-implementation for [Jupyter](https://github.com/Systems-Modeling/SysML-v2-Release/tree/master/install/jupyter).
 Some open-source tools for trying out the library are:

 - Jupyter - [LinkToGithub](https://github.com/Systems-Modeling/SysML-v2-Release/tree/master/install/jupyter)
 - SysIDE (VSC Plugin) - [LinkToWebsite](https://sensmetry.com/syside/)
 - SysON [LinkToWebsite](https://mbse-syson.org/)

+More information on the goals and conecepts behind the library is planned to be published in a complementary article.

 # License and Copyright

 For this library the copyright belongs to the German Aerospace Center / Deutsches Zentrum für Luft- und Raumfahrt e.V.
 (DLR):